MuertoGB/SMCTool/COMPATIBILITY.md

 Some boards carry identical board-ids but have different logic board models, I have tried to keep them separate for ease of use.

 If you'd like to verify a board please open an issue.
-Make sure to include the model, EMC number, board-id, board model, and proof of a successful flash (Just copy the format below if you want).
-I would really appreciate help here.
+Make sure to include the following information:-

+* Model Number (e.g. A1502)
+* EMC Number (e.g. EMC 2835)
+* Board ID `ioreg -l | grep -i board-id`
+* Board Model (e.g. 820-4924)
+* Graphics Type and Model (e.g. iGPU, Intel HD 6000)

+---

 **MacBook Air**
 ```
-A1465 (EMC2631)
+A1465 (EMC 2631)

  - MacBookAir6,1 (11-inch Mid 2013, Early 2014)
  - Board Model: 820-3435